danieltepavac/ner_handelsregister/README.md

 Usage: <br>
 In data_transformation.py there are functions provided transforming the data into the necessary spaCy format.
-Then, it can be trained with the train.py script. spacy_test_0.py offers a possibilty to check a concrete example, on how the model has worked.
+Then, it can be trained with the train.py script. <br>
+spacy_test_0.py offers a possibilty to check a concrete example, on how the model has worked.

 Proving the validity of the models are tests conducted in the realm of an evaluation, Cross-Validation, Wilcoxon signed-paired test.
 There are respective scripts.